 What people facing foreclosure frequently do not understand is that if the property is sold for more than the amount owed, the property owner is entitled to receive the excess.
 Even if you were to decide you do not want the house back, you might still be entitled to recover some money.

-Contact us and we will schedule a free 30 minute consultation to discuss the process and the options that are particular to your situation.
+Contact us and we will schedule a free 30 minute consultation to discuss the process for Real Estate Transactions and the options that are particular to your situation.
 Remember, you have deadlines to consider.
 If you miss those deadlines, you may have thrown away an opportunity.